dawapaljor/sft-report/src/pages/content/0-report.md

 <img class="img-sm mx-auto" src="/images/Screen-Shot-2024-01-25-at-9.14.58-PM.png" alt="Screen Shot 2024-01-25 at 9.14.58 PM" >

 One of the victims of an attack by pro-CCP supporters submitted this photo, taken earlier in the day, and identified both figures in it as involved in the attacks.
-The one on the left is Yang Baohai (he also goes by the name, Liu Baohai).
+The one on the left is Yang Baohai.

 <img class="img-sm mx-auto" src="/images/Liu-Baohai-and-one-other.jpeg" alt="Liu Baohai and one other" >